Mount Zion Methodist Church (Somers, New York)

 Mount Zion Methodist Church is located on Primrose Avenue (NY 139) in Somers, New York, United States.
-It is a white clapboard-sided church built near the end of the 18th century, and heavily renovated around 1860.
+It is a white clapboard-sided church built in 1794 and expanded in1860.
 A century later, in 1970, it was severely vandalized.

 It is the oldest church in Somers, and important to the establishment of Methodism in New York as the dominant church in northern Westchester County for much of its history.
 The congregation has been defunct since the late 19th century, and the building and its cemetery are now town property.
 In 1990 it was listed on the National Register of Historic Places.

 Property

 The church building is located on a small 1.4 acre lot along the east side of Primrose just south of Reis Park.
 It is on a small rise, elevating it above the roadway which slopes south at that point, with the cemetery on three sides.
 All lot lines save the front are marked by stone walls.